pypa/gh-action-pypi-publish/README.md

 > Support for generating and uploading [digital attestations] is currently
 > experimental and limited only to Trusted Publishing flows using PyPI or TestPyPI.

+> [!NOTE]
+> Generating and uploading digital attestations currently requires
+> authentication with a [trusted publisher].

 You can generate signed [digital attestations] for all the distribution files and upload them all together by enabling the `attestations` setting: